ml-phan/population_projection/README.md

 # Research Project: Population growth projection of all German states
-This is the codebase for the individual project of the course Research Software Engineering 2023.
-The project observed projected population growth based of different factors:
+This project aims to investigate the dynamics of population growth or decline in all German states when taking into accounts the three factors: Birth rate, life expectancy, and immigration rate, with all variants detailed as follow:
 - G1: Birth rate 1.44 children per woman.
 - G2: Birth rate 1.55 children per woman.
 - G3: Birth rate 1.7 children per woman.